PatrickTheGamerz/OrangeVest/README.md

           <div>
             <div class="section-title">
               Profile
-              <span class="section-title-pill">Your investing footprint</span>
+              <span class="section-title-pill">Your trading footprint</span>
             </div>
             <p class="section-subtitle" id="profileSubtitle">
-              Switch between Normal and Test mode, change your display name, choose your currency, and keep an eye on how you use this platform.
+              Connect an account or switch to Test mode with 1 000 000 balance.
+Currency and mode apply to the whole platform.
             </p>
           </div>
         </div>